mickaelyoshua/resume/resume.md

 # MICKAEL REIS
 João Pessoa - PB, Brazil • mickaelyoshua@gmail.com • [LinkedIn](https://www.linkedin.com/in/mickaelyoshua/) • [Instagram](https://www.instagram.com/mickaelyoshua/) • [GitHub](https://github.com/mickaelyoshua7674)

-Data Analysis • Data Engineering
+Data Analysis • Data Engineering • Back-end Developer • Social Midia / Design

 Hi, my name is Mickael Yoshua.
 I have strong experience with Data Engineering and Data Analysis.
 I have contribue building and managing two Data Bases for the Paraíba's Court of Accounts, made several reports using Python and SQL bringing differents insights about the economic situation of cities and states through Statistical Analysis and use of Indicators and created dashboards in QlikView for better data visualization and analysis.<br><br>
 I have a good knowledge in Backend development, machine learning, statistics and calculus.<br><br>
+Good expirience with video editing in Capcut and Adobe Premiere, image editing and art creation with Canva and Adobe Photoshop.<br><br>
-I'm seraching for new oportunities to grow and contribue in Data professional area and hope that you'll consider me to a spot so we can work together.
+I'm seraching for new oportunities to grow and contribue in Data/Development/Security professional area and hope that you'll consider me to a spot so we can work together.

 # SKILLS
 * Back-End: FastAPI, TDD, Pytest;